wav/sbt-httpserver/README.md

 enablePlugins(SbtHttpServerPlugin)
 ```

 An http service will be started on `localhost:8083`.
-The port is defined in the setting `HttpServerKeys.port in Global`.
+The port is defined in the setting `HttpServerKeys.httpServerPort in Global`.

 See a full example here: [build-services](examples/build-services/build.sbt)